kooken/kooken/README.md

 - 🐍 started with Python, now building with Go & JavaScript too
 - 📚 studying at [kood/Sisu](https://koodsisu.fi) — on my way to becoming a full-stack developer
 - 🧚🏻‍♀️ currently learning Go & JavaScript (I'm not crazy, just enjoy learning new languages!)
-- 🎮 exploring game development with Unreal Engine and having fun breaking (and fixing) things
+- 📡 exploring IoT and embedded systems, having fun connecting (and debugging) devices
 - 🎓 growing in the coding world